the-astronot/boromir/docs/SETUP.md

 Once the above steps have been accomplished, perform the following:

 1. Confirm that you can run blender from the commandline by running `blender --version`
+2. Make sure that you have the privileges to execute the following files: `setup/dem_downloader.sh`, `setup/kernel_downloader.sh`, `setup/setup_blender.sh`, and `src/cpp/buildmesh.sh`
-2. Cd to the parent directory for this repo
+3. Cd to the parent directory for this repo
-3. Run `setup.sh`.
+4. Run `setup.sh`.
 This will perform the following actions:
    1. Download the requisite SPICE kernels
    2. Download and modify the assorted albedo and DEM maps.
 NOTE: This may take some time.
 Some of the maps can be pretty large and the servers are not the most responsive.
 Please be kind.
    3. Build the C++ script for the codebase
    4. Create a new virtual environment
    5. Install the required python libraries to the environment
-4. Inspect the documentation in docs/.
+5. Inspect the documentation in docs/.
 There is information there about the maps, inputs, conventions, limitations, etc that may answer some of your questions
-5. Try running the Hello World script as detailed in [HELLO WORLD](HELLO_WORLD.md)
+6. Try running the Hello World script as detailed in [HELLO WORLD](HELLO_WORLD.md)